Amanda McCormick with another prompt for her ongoing blog challenge. The prompt was this:

 He called out for Carlotta, his deep voice steady but hoarse.
 When the old woman entered the room and saw him still on the bed and the haphazard way Murietta’s body lay, she didn’t speak a word.
 She made it to Perael’s side as quickly as she could and gently pulled him off the bed.
 He stumbled but kept his eyes on his wife.

 Not his wife.
 His wife wasn’t there anymore.

 He didn’t hear Carlotta call for the majordomo.
 He didn’t hear her call for footmen.
 He stood in his underthings in the corner of the room and watched wordlessly as she dealt with it.
 As she dealt with his problem, his own problem, because he couldn’t.

 Out of the corner of his eye, he saw a small figure enter the room.
-With golden hair so like his dead wife’s, Tahm looked like he could have been her son.
+With golden-red hair so like his dead wife’s, Tahm looked like he could have been her son.

 Perael decided right then that he would not remarry.
-His carelessness had lost him too greatly.
+His carelessness had cost him too greatly.
 His heir would be Tahm.
 Tahm would marry.
 Tahm would carry the bloodline.

 But for now, Tahm was crying.
-The boy was only nine years old, for pity’s sake.
+The boy was only ten years old, for pity’s sake.